 Five Reasons You Should Teach with Games

 Adults love games.
 Kids love games.
 Both groups of people work in classrooms.
-So why aren’t classrooms filled with game based learning?
+So why aren’t classrooms filled with game-based learning?
+Keep reading and discover the five key reasons to teach with games!

-Some teachers have resisted gaming because they see it as a chance for students to goof off rather than focusing.
+Some teachers have resisted gaming because they see it as a chance for students to goof off rather than focus.
 In their minds, games do not truly teach content and thus do not provide educational value.

 Over the past few years, learning games have evolved to include content of real value.
 Meaningful learning games are now easily accessible for teachers.
-Legends of Learning offers 900 science curricula games for middle school.
+Legends of Learning offers 900 science curriculum games for middle school.

 Take it from this teacher.
-Game based learning is not only fun for students it makes teaching easier.
+Game-based learning is not only fun for students it makes teaching easier.

 Five Reasons to Use Games in Your Classroom